rossigee/fetch-k8s-cert/README.md

 # Command to trigger a service reload.
 # NOTE: If the service using the certificate knows when the certificate files have been updated and can reload them itself, the `reloadCommand` is largely unnecessary.
 However, if the service needs to be restarted manually when a new certificate is deployed, the `reloadCommand` could be used to `systemctl restart yourservice`.
 The `fetch-k8s-cert` tool has been designed to be run as 'non-root', so you may also need to add `sudo` and configure `sudoers` if restarting the service requires elevated privileges, or take other measures if running in a Docker container.
 reloadCommand: "echo 'The cert changed.'"

+# Extract intermediate CA from certificate chain instead of using ca.crt
+# This is useful when the service needs the intermediate CA that actually issued
+# the server certificate, rather than the root CA stored in the secret's ca.crt field.
+# Default: false (uses ca.crt field)
+useIntermediateCA: false
 ```

 You could run try running this locally...